-All donors who make a gift to the campaign (except those who wish to remain anonymous) will be recognized on a donor recognition wall, prominently located near the entrance of the building (in both locations).
+All donors who make a gift to the campaign (except those who wish to remain anonymous) will be recognized on a donor recognition wall, prominently located near the entrance of the building.
 Specific gift amounts will not be indicated.

-There are eight opportunities to sponsor specific areas around My Place Teen Center.
+There are several opportunities to sponsor specific areas around My Place Teen Center Biddeford.
 These sponsorships will be acknowledged through signs or plaques in the corresponding area.
-The plaque design will match other signage in the buildings and will read "This space made possible through the generous donation of..." or "This space is dedicated to the memory of..." or similar language, by mutual agreement of MPTC and the donor.
+Gifts may be paid over three to five years and may be made in memory or in honor of a loved one.
+All opportunities are exclusive.

-NAMING OPPORTUNITIES
+LEGACY NAMING OPPORTUNITIES